I’m back for my third and final installment on how to implement Evernote into your daily life as an independent music teacher.

 While I say this is the “final” video in the series, I’m sure there will be much more on Evernote to come here on Piano Pantry as it’s a program for which I’m quite passionate.
 Can you tell?

-I can promise that if you give those 30-40 minutes just one day to watching the series, it could potentially change the way you handle and organize your studio forever.
+I can promise that if you give those 30-40 minutes just one day to watch the series, it could potentially change how you handle and organize your studio forever.
 A strong statement, I know, but I believe it with my whole heart, and well, if you know me, you know that for the most part, I say what I feel!

 Part 3: Account Features, Tagging & More!

 The following is a breakdown of what you will see in part 3.

 A brief explanation of the available desktop client, web client, and app.

 How I use Evernote compared to Notepad, Dropbox, iCloud, and Google Drive.

 Features and demonstration of the three account levels and key features I use the most including forwarding emails directly into Evernote, the powerful PDF, and office search functionality, and presentation mode.